ucdavisdatalab/Spatial_SQL/README.md

 ## Spatial Analysis:
 Not surprisingly, you can use a spatial database to do more than just get lengths and areas of existing geometries, or change projections.
+Let's go back to the DB Manager.

 ### Distance